Preliminary Analysis into the Feasibility of Missions to Asteroid 2024 YR$_4$: Discussion

 \section{Discussion}

-The research conducted here reveals that the orbit of PHO 2024 YR$_4$ is quite serendipitous in that many launch windows are available to us should it be desirable or even necessary for us to send a mission.\\
+The research conducted here reveals that the orbit of PHO 2024 YR$_4$ is quite serendipitous in that many launch windows are available to us should it be desirable or even necessary for us to send a mission.

 Whether the mission should be a flyby, sample return, or rendezvous is dependent on what would actually need to be achieved by such a mission.
 For instance a flyby, with relative arrival velocities of $\sim{13.5}$ \si{km.s^{-1}} would be ideal if a mission to deflect it was deemed necessary.
-Such a mission could deploy an impactor to be targeted on the object in a similar manner the DART spacecraft successfully deflected asteroid Dimorphos, a minor asteroid in a binary asteroid system.\\
+Such a mission could deploy an impactor to be targeted on the object in a similar manner the DART spacecraft successfully deflected asteroid Dimorphos, a minor asteroid in a binary asteroid system.

-Alternatively if an impactor mission was conducted, and in addition an orbital transfer trajectory of 1 au was selected (refer section \ref{sec3}) this flyby could additionally return to Earth and achieve a sample return, with the return Earth hyperbolic excess virtually negligible.\\
+Alternatively if an impactor mission was conducted, and in addition an orbital transfer trajectory of 1 au was selected (refer section \ref{sec3}) this flyby could additionally return to Earth and achieve a sample return, with the return Earth hyperbolic excess virtually negligible.

 Rendezvous missions are also available (Section \ref{sec4}), and could involve determining the mass and moreover characterizing the gravitational field of 2024 YR$_4$, by analysing the motion of the probe relative to it and how it is influenced by its gravity.
-Alternatively a VLBI beacon could be placed on the object to allow accurate determination of its position and velocity over the course of time.\\
+Alternatively a VLBI beacon could be placed on the object to allow accurate determination of its position and velocity over the course of time.

+\hlreviewone{Furthermore a rendezvous/loiter/sample return mission with on-board lander of the kind exemplified by the OSIRIS REx mission to asteroid Bennu, is also feasible to 2024 YR$_4$ with innumerable rewards in terms of scientific return (Section \ref{secV}). }

-In short, many, many mission architectures are foreseeable for 2024 YR$_4$, offering an 'opportunity rich environment', and places humanity, and more specifically space mission designers, in an ideal position for realising a mission of choice to this body, and achieving a hitherto unattainable scientific return unmatched by any other PHO.
+In short, many, many mission architectures are foreseeable for 2024 YR$_4$, offering an 'opportunity rich environment', and places humanity, and more specifically space mission designers, in an ideal position for realising a mission of choice to this body, and achieving a hitherto unattainable scientific return.